-Biographical/Historical Note: Art museum, Pasadena, Calif.
+Biographical/Historical Note: Pasadena Art Museum (founded 1924) is an art museum in Pasadena, Calif.
 Renamed Norton Simon Museum of Art in 1974 and later renamed the Norton Simon Museum.
-Held Duchamp retrospective 1963.
+Held Duchamp retrospective in 1963.

 Lent for microfilming in 1990 by the Pasadena Museum of Art, interviews were duplicated from the original reel to reel tapes onto three cassettes.

 How to Use this Collection

 - Microfilm reels 4388-4390 available for use at Archives of American Art offices and through interlibrary loan.

 - Microfilmed portion must be consulted on microfilm.
 Use of untranscribed interviews requires an appointment and is limited to Washington, D.C. storage facility.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.